University Of Santa Clara Acceptance Rate

 7. Apply Early (If Appropriate):

 • Consider Early Decision/Early Action: Applying early can demonstrate your strong interest in SCU and potentially increase your chances of admission.
-However, only apply early if you're certain that SCU is your top choice and your application is as strong as possible.
+That said, only apply early if you're certain that SCU is your top choice and your application is as strong as possible.

 By following these expert tips, you can significantly enhance your application and increase your chances of being admitted to the University of Santa Clara.
 Remember that the admissions process is holistic, and SCU is looking for students who are not only academically strong but also passionate, engaged, and committed to making a difference in the world.